Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the quark number density: high temperatures

-As is seen in Fig.~\ref{fig:extrap_pow_fit}, the baryon number in the free quark limit is smaller than that for interacting quarks; that is, the presence of interactions increases the baryon number at given parameters $V,T,\mu_q$.
-This is notably different from (2+1)-flavor QCD with physical quark masses, where lattice QCD calculations indicate that the baryon number is suppressed compared to the free quark limit at similar temperatures and chemical potentials~\cite{Bazavov:2017dus}.
+It follows from Table~\ref{tab:pow_fit} that the coefficient $c_2$ agrees with $c_{2,stag}^{free}$ within error bars (this is also true for $c_3$ but its error is large), while $c_1$ is still 20\% lower than $c_{1,stag}^{free}$.
+This can be also seen from Fig.~\ref{fig:extrap_pow_fit}.
+The large value of $c_{3,stag}^{free}$ for $T=530$~MeV indicates importance of the term $\theta^5$ for this temperature.
+However, this term is needed at $T=530$~MeV and should be omitted at $T=398$~MeV not for any physical reason but simply because the discretization effects for $N_t=6$ are greater than for $N_t=8$.

-However, in the analysis of our data, the effects of interactions are clearly seen in the coefficients $c_1$ and $c_2$ only.
-The behavior of the coefficient $c_3$, which vanishes for the free quarks, is somewhat unexpected.
-When evaluated by the three-parameter fit (\ref{eq:pow_fit}), it differs from zero at $T=530$~MeV, whereas its value is consistent with zero within two standard deviations at $T=398$~MeV.
-Thus we conclude that much more extensive data are needed to infer the behavior of the coefficients $\arfm$ for $n>2$.
+Thus, the baryon number in the free quark limit $B^{free}_{stag}(\theta)$ is higher than that for interacting quarks; that is, the presence of interactions decreases the baryon number at given parameters $V,T,\mu_q$.
+This is in a qualitative agreement with (2+1)-flavor QCD with physical quark masses, where lattice QCD calculations indicate that the baryon number is suppressed compared to the free quark limit at similar temperatures and chemical potentials~\cite{Bazavov:2017dus}.
+We conclude that the fit (\ref{eq:pow_fit}) provides a good analytic continuation at the considered temperatures but we need a finer lattice for better understanding of the quark interaction effects.